Get Clean at our Meth Addiction Treatment Center

 Meth Rehab in California with a Non-12-Step Focus

-Ranch Creek Recovery provides comprehensive methamphetamine addiction treatment in our private holistic rehab centers.
-We have a maximum of six clients in our rehab center at any one time; this allows our staff to give each person the highest quality of care, and we work with you on getting to the roots of your addiction.
+Ranch Creek Recovery provides comprehensive methamphetamine addiction treatment in our private holistic treatment centers.
+We have a maximum of six clients in our rehab center at any one time; this allows our staff to give each person proper treatment and the highest quality of care, and we work with you on getting to the roots of your addiction.
 Our staff members are highly qualified and are here to help you through your treatment.